Packaging and recycling

 Reducing plastic bottle waste in nature

-We seek zero plastic bottle waste and want to do our part to keep our bottles out of nature.
+We want to do out part to keep our bottles out of nature.
 That’s why we got onboard with The Ocean Cleanup, a Dutch non-profit start-up that uses its technology to rid the oceans of plastic.

 Together through our parent company Danone, we joined this project in 2018 as a research partner in Indonesia to analyse waste captured by The Interceptor™, an exciting new technology that aims to stop plastic waste from entering oceans by intercepting it at rivers.
 The Interceptor™, which is 100% solar powered and uses the natural forces of the current, aims to extract up to 50,000 kgs (just over 110,000 lbs) of plastic waste a day from the 1,000 most polluted rivers around the world.
 But what happens to the collected waste, you ask?
 We have helped analyse and categorise the collected debris to gain a better understanding of the challenges that caused it to enter rivers in the first place, so we can prevent it from ending up there going forward.